babelomics/MIGNON/3_output.md

 # Other outputs

 In addition to the main outputs, users can find additional results for all the intermediate steps carried out during MIGNON runs.
-In this sense, here you can find a list of other outputs that may be of interest:
+Those that can be more useful for alternative analyses are detailed below:

 1. **Count matrix**: This tab separated table can be found in the `call-featureCounts` or in the `call-tximport` directories with the name `counts.tsv`.
 The directory will vary depending on the selected execution mode (please see [execution modes](2_input.md#execution-modes) for more information).
 It contains the raw values that are passed to edgeR to perform the normalization and differential expression analysis.
 It contains a value for all the genes in the annotation file.
 In this table, rows are genes and columns are samples.